Tedderouni/kubelab/README.md

 sudo kubectl get nodes -o wide
 ```

 For those of you not interested in typing sudo all of the time.
-You can run the following command to copy configure the kubectl config for the current user.
+You can run the following command to configure the kubectl config for the current user.

 ```Bash
 /vagrant/installKubernetes.sh user